-Students with a GPA of 3.5 or better planning to pursue graduate work at the University of Pittsburgh may want to consider of of the early admission options for graduate study.
-These options allow students to use their first twenty-four credits of graduate work as the last twenty-four elective credits of their undergraduate program.
+Students with a GPA of 3.5 or better planning to pursue graduate work at the University of Pittsburgh may want to consider the early admission options for graduate study.
+These options allow students to use their first twenty-four (24) credits of graduate work as the last twenty-four (24) free elective credits of their undergraduate program.
 The following graduate schools at Pitt allow this option in conjunction with the College of General Studies degree program: Graduate School of Public and International Affairs (GSPIA), Graduate School of Public Health, and the School of Law.

 - Must be superior graduate school candidates and be admitted to the Pitt graduate program.
 Admissions requirements can be obtained from the graduate schools.

-- The graduate program must include at least twenty-four credits of graduate-level coursework.
+- The graduate program must include a minimum of twenty-four (24) credits of graduate-level coursework.
 Students must earn a B or better grade in all graduate coursework.
 (S or H grades in the MSL program)

-- Twenty-four credits is the maximum number of graduate credits that can be used to fulfill elective requirements of the undergraduate degree.
-A student may seek to use fewer than twenty-four graduate credits toward their elective credits if they have already partially fulfilled their elective requirements.
+- Twenty-four (24) credits is the maximum number of graduate credits that can be used to fulfill free elective requirements of the undergraduate degree.
+A student may seek to use fewer than twenty-four (24) graduate credits toward their free elective credits if they have already partially fulfilled their elective requirements.

 Note: Students who choose this option must be aware that enrolling as a graduate student may affect their financial aid package.
 Students are responsible for contacting the Financial Aid Office regarding this issue.

-Graduate School of Public and International Affairs Five-Year Accelerated Program
+Graduate School of Public and International Affairs 4+1 Accelerated Program

 Graduate School of Public Health Accelerated Bachelor's/Master's Program